Jane Fonda's 20 best performances

-With seven Oscar nominations (and two wins) under her belt, Fonda reinvented herself yet again in the 1980s as one of the leaders of the fitness and aerobics craze sweeping the nation.
-The video was based on her book Jane Fonda’s Workout Book and showcased a routine Fonda developed with Leni Cazden at their Beverly Hills exercise studio, Workout.
-Fonda helped lead a trend opening up at-home fitness to women, with gyms previously being aimed predominantly at men, and the leg-warmers she wore in the video became amplified as a fashion trend.
-It remains the top-selling video release of all time, and helped Fonda build a fitness empire, which she revived in 2010 with a new emphasis on exercises for older women.
+With six Oscar nominations (and two wins) under her belt, Fonda reinvented herself yet again in 1982 as one of the leaders of the fitness and aerobics craze sweeping the nation.
+The video was based on her book Jane Fonda's Workout Book and showcases a routine Fonda developed with Leni Cazden at their Beverly Hills exercise studio, Workout.
+Fonda helped lead a trend opening up at-home fitness to women, with gyms previously being aimed predominantly at men, and the leg-warmers she wears in the video became amplified as a fashion trend.
+It was the top-selling video release at the time, and helped Fonda build a fitness empire, which she revived in 2010 with a new emphasis on exercises for older women.
 Continuing her dedication to causes she believed in, she used profits from the workout videos to fund the Campaign for Economic Democracy.
 Feel the burn!

-This quiet romantic drama didn’t make a big impression at the time, but it remains a fine showcase of both Jane Fonda and her costar Robert De Niro.
-Acclaimed director Martin Ritt’s final film, Stanley and Iris is the story of widow Iris, still mourning the loss of her husband, and cook/inventor, Stanley, a blue-collar guy whose life is hampered by his illiteracy.
+This quiet romantic drama didn't make a big impression at the time, but it remains a fine showcase of both Fonda and her costar Robert De Niro.
+Acclaimed director Martin Ritt's final film, Stanley & Iris is the story of widow Iris, still mourning the loss of her husband, and cook/inventor Stanley, a blue-collar guy whose life is hampered by his illiteracy.
 When Iris offers to teach Stanley to read, the two form a tentative romantic connection.
-It was panned by critics, but it’s a heartfelt love story and the only onscreen collaboration between acting legends Fonda and De Niro.
-It also marked Fonda’s final film before her temporary retirement from the screen
+It was panned by critics, but it's a heartfelt love story and the only onscreen collaboration between acting legends Fonda and De Niro.
+It also marked Fonda's final film before her temporary retirement from the screen.

-Fonda returned to the screen for the first time in 15 years in this romantic comedy that found her starring as Jennifer Lopez’s tyrannical future mother-in-law.
-As Viola, a former newscaster turned talk show host, Fonda attacks the role of the unhinged mother-in-law with relish, hamming it up as her attempts to sabotage Charlie (Lopez) escalate.
+Fonda returned to the screen for the first time in 15 years in this romantic comedy that found her starring as Jennifer Lopez's tyrannical future mother-in-law.
+As Viola, a former newscaster–turned–talk show host, Fonda attacks the role of the strong-willed mother-in-law with relish, hamming it up as her attempts to sabotage Charlie (Lopez) escalate.
 Fonda embraced the almost cartoonish villainy of the character, winking at the audience the whole way, and elevating the film.

 This Aaron Sorkin HBO drama centered on the behind-the-scenes events of a fictional cable news network, ACN, and boasted a stacked ensemble cast.
-But Fonda brought significant star power in her recurring role as Leona Lansing, the CEO of the media company that owned the network.
-Constantly at odds with ACN president, Charlie Skinner (Sam Waterston) and her own scheming son Reese (Chris Messina), Leona was perceived by many as a female version of Fonda’s ex-husband and CNN founder, Ted Turner.
-Fonda earned two Emmy nominations for her agility with Sorkin’s notoriously wordy dialogue and her ferocious portrait of a powerful woman caught between profit, political expediency, and what’s right.
+Fonda brought significant star power to the series in her recurring role as Leona Lansing, the CEO of the media company that owned the network.
+Constantly at odds with ACN president Charlie Skinner (Sam Waterston) and her own scheming son Reese (Chris Messina), Leona was perceived by many as a female version of Fonda's ex-husband and CNN founder Ted Turner.
+Fonda earned two Emmy nominations for her agility with Sorkin's notoriously wordy dialogue and her ferocious portrait of a powerful woman caught between profit, political expediency, and what's right.

 Book Club (2018)

 Only the likes of Jane Fonda (and her costars Diane Keaton, Mary Steenburgen, and Candice Bergen) could pull off a rom-com about a long-standing book club that gets a wake-up call in the form of reading Fifty Shades of Grey.
-Each of the four leads trades on their established screen personas and history, with Fonda playing a woman who’s mastered the art of her professional career but fears trading independence for love.
-When an old flame, Arthur (Don Johnson), comes back into her life, she must decide if there’s room for romantic happiness alongside her brilliant career.
-After decades in the business, Fonda proved she can still sell a rom-com with aplomb and remains a massive box office draw.
-Plus, how can it get any better than these four women drinking wine together and talking about sexy books on screen (with some Don Johnson and Andy Garcia as a bonus)?
+Each of the four leads traded on their established screen personas and history, with Fonda playing a woman who's mastered the art of her professional career but fears trading independence for love.
+When an old flame, Arthur (Don Johnson), comes back into her life, she must decide if there's room for romantic happiness alongside her brilliant career.
+After decades in the business, Fonda proved she could still sell a rom-com with aplomb and remains a massive box office draw.
+Plus, how can it get any better than these four women drinking wine together and talking about sexy books on-screen (with some Don Johnson and Andy García as a bonus)?

 Fonda reteamed with her 9 to 5 costar Lily Tomlin for this Netflix comedy about two unlikely friends who are brought together by the shocking announcement that their husbands are in love with each other and plan to get married.
-Fonda is no-nonsense Grace, a retired cosmetics mogul, who never met a martini she didn’t like.
-Tomlin is the free-spirited Frankie, a hippie art teacher who marches to the beat of her own drum.
-Foisted together by romantic turmoil, the two become friends and over the course of six seasons (with a seventh and final in the works), face everything from reentering the dating pool to medical scares.
-Fonda and Tomlin’s real-life friendship makes the series sing, and they are still each other’s best foils.
+Fonda is no-nonsense Grace, a retired cosmetics mogul, who never met a martini she didn't like.
+Tomlin is the free-spirited Frankie, a hippie art teacher who marched to the beat of her own drum.
+Foisted together by romantic turmoil, the two became friends, and, over the course of seven seasons, faced everything from reentering the dating pool to medical scares.
+Fonda and Tomlin's real-life friendship made the series sing, and they are still each other's best foils.